sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Newsletter/Unsubscribe.md

 ### Do not send a confirmation email after removing a the user from an email list.

-It is important to send email notification on important operations and security events.
-However, when a user unsubuscribes from a mailing list, they expect the operation to be executed.
+It is important to send email notifications on important operations and security events pertaining to the account and the user.
+However, when a user unsubscribes from a mailing list, they expect the operation to be executed.
+In this case, users will neither care or appreciate a confirmation.

-Users either don't care or won't appreciate a confirmation.
-Sending a confirmation email after a user requests a cancelation so they don't receive anymore emails is not recommended.
+Sending an email after a user requests a cancelation of a subscription when they don't want to receive anymore emails is not recommended.

 TODO: description

+Additional Tags: Email
 <br>